Opportunity to enjoy both Charleston & Savannah in their late summer glory

 - Days 8 & 9: Wednesday 5 & Thursday 6 October

-- We make a leisurely mid-morning departure and return to Charlotte via Port Royal Island and a group lunch at the picturesque colonial town of Beaufort.
-We continue to Charlotte Douglas airport for our evening flight to London’s Heathrow, arriving the mid-morning on Thursday 6 October.
+- On our final morning, we drive northwards and return to Charleston via Port Royal Island for a visit and early group lunch at the picturesque colonial town of Beaufort.
+We continue to Charleston airport for our flight to Heathrow via Philadelphia, arriving in the morning on Thursday.